liferay/liferay-docs/discover/portal/articles/02-web-experience-management/03-staging-content-for-publication/01-enabling-staging.markdown

 Navigate to the Pages menu in the Lunar Resort's Site Administration menu and add a new page named *News and Events*.
 Next, click *News and Events* to view the page.
 Then add the Alerts and Announcements apps to the News and Events page.
-Navigate to the Staging menu under Publishing Tools, select *Local Live*, and click *Save*.
+Navigate to the Staging menu under Publishing, select *Local Live*, and click *Save*.
 You've officially begun the staging process.

 When you activate staging Local Live staging, Liferay creates a clone of your site.
 This clone became the staging environment.
 Because of this, it is